Quick Answer

 NO$GBA Emulator

-NO$GBA, also known as No Cash GBA, is another free GBA emulator for PC available on the Internet.
-In addition to GBA games, the NO$GBA emulator also allows you to play commercial and homebrew Nintendo DS games.
+NO$GBA, also known as No Cash GBA, is another free GBA emulator for PC that is available online.
+In addition to GBA games, the NO$GBA emulator allows you to play commercial and homebrew Nintendo DS games.
+It also works on older Windows systems like Windows XP and MS-DOS with minimal system requirements.

 Features: